Skip to main content

 Key design decisions

 SQLite first.
 SQLite is the simplest thing that covers the v1 requirements: durable local storage, full-text search, multi-process safety (WAL mode), and zero operational overhead.
 No server to run, no credentials to manage, no port to expose.
 The trade-off is that it does not scale to multiple machines — which is fine, because kiro-learn is explicitly a local tool until a future version decides otherwise.
 One file.
 Everything lives in ~/.kiro-learn/kiro-learn.db.
 Backing up your memory is cp.
 Starting fresh is rm.
 There is no migration tool, no schema dump format, no cross-file consistency to worry about.
 STRICT tables everywhere.
 SQLite’s default laxity about types is convenient for scripting and hostile for a persistence layer.
 Opting in to STRICT catches type errors at the boundary instead of letting them propagate.
 FTS5 over building lexical search by hand.
 FTS5 is production-tested, maintained by the SQLite project, and handles tokenization, stemming, and ranking in one extension.
 Rebuilding any of that would be wasted effort.
-A later version that wants semantic search can layer vector similarity alongside FTS5 scores — Bedrock Knowledge Bases uses the same hybrid shape, so the algorithm will be portable.
+Semantic search is layered on top as an independent ranking (hybrid retrieval) rather than replacing FTS5 — Bedrock Knowledge Bases uses the same hybrid shape, so the algorithm is portable.
 Migrations are code, not files.
 Each migration’s DDL is a string constant inside a TypeScript module, compiled into the package.
 There is nothing to read from disk at runtime and nothing extra to ship.
 The compiled dist/ directory is self-contained.
 Interface-first.
 The StorageBackend interface is the contract every backend satisfies.
 Writing the SQLite backend against the interface (rather than exposing it directly) forces the contract to stay small and backend-agnostic.
 Every capability that is hard to express in the interface is a capability a future backend would struggle to provide.
 Privacy is a pipeline property, not a storage property.
 Storage stores what it is given.
 The pipeline is responsible for redaction.
 Putting the scrub in the right layer keeps the guarantee auditable and prevents a “defense in depth” that silently swallows bugs.

 Code pointers